Genesis (Star Trek: The Next Generation): Plot

-The two find Ogawa and bring her and Troi to sickbay so Data can begin working on a cure.
-They are interrupted by something attempting to break through the door; they realise Worf has reverted into an aggressive predator attempting to mate with Troi.
-As Worf attempts to break through the doors in search of Troi, Data formulates a pheromone spray from her gland secretions.
+The two find Ogawa already devolved into a cavewoman, and bring her, Riker and Troi to sickbay so Data can begin working on a cure.
+They are interrupted by something attempting to break through the door, and realise that Worf has reverted into an aggressive predator attempting to mate with Troi.
+As Worf batters the doors in search of Troi, Data formulates a pheromone spray from her gland secretions.
 Picard slips out and uses the spray to lure Worf away for Data's safety.
 Worf corners Picard in a Jefferies tube, but Picard rips out a power cable and uses it to shock Worf into unconsciousness.
 Data formulates an effective retrovirus and releases it into the ship's ventilation system, causing everyone to return to normal.

 Crusher discovers that due to an anomaly in Barclay's genes, the T-cells in the injection she gave him mutated, activating all of his dormant genes and becoming transmissible from one person to another.
 She decides to name the condition "Barclay's protomorphosis syndrome" after its first confirmed patient.